 When you’re drafting out the beginning, middle and ending of your story, consider the most valuable part of your idea and come to a natural conclusion as to where it should start.
 Once you’ve done so, write three or more possible opening lines, before editing them down — you’ll know which one works best.

 3. Don’t cram in your characters

 To write a successful flash fiction story, you need to settle on characters who add genuine value to the plot.
 Nothing more, nothing less.

 You don’t have time to describe your characters when you’re writing super-short stories.
 Even a name might not prove useful in a flash story unless it conveys a lot of additional value or information, or saves you writing words elsewhere.

 In the best and most potent flash fiction stories, the writer usually includes only one or two characters, perhaps referring to other people or things in a fleeting fashion, and only if necessary.

-To get you in the swing of things, try writing your debut work of flash in the first person; that way you’ll be able to focus on the character narrating the tale, preventing unwanted clutter.
+To get you in the swing of things, try writing your debut work of flash in the first person.
+You’ll be able to focus on the character narrating the tale, preventing unwanted clutter.

 Finally, you should always try to make your last line linger on like Quasimodo ringing a bell.

-There is no substitute for reading, study, time, practice trial and error, but by following these flash fiction writing tips, there’s every chance of creating a compelling micro-tale that will not only grab the attention of a wide range of readers but be worthy of publication.
+There’s no substitute for reading, study, time, practice trial and error.
+But following these tips for how to write flash fiction gives you every chance of creating a compelling micro-tale that will not only grab the attention of a wide range of readers but be worthy of publication.